Spelling: Standards and conventions

-English-language spelling reform proposals have been regularly made since the 16th century, but have made little impact apart from a few spellings preferred by Noah Webster having contributed to American and British English spelling differences.
+There have occasionally been English-language spelling reform proposals, at least since the 16th century, but they have made little impact apart from a few spellings preferred by Noah Webster having contributed to American and British English spelling differences.

 Methodology

 Learning

-Learning proper spelling by rote is a traditional element of elementary education and divergence from standard spelling is often perceived as an indicator of low intelligence, illiteracy, or lower class standing.
+Learning proper spelling by rote is a traditional element of elementary education, and divergence from standard spelling is often perceived as an indicator of low intelligence, illiteracy, or lower class standing.

-Spelling tests are commonly used to assess a student's mastery over the words in the spelling lessons the student has received so far.
+Spelling tests are commonly used to assess a student's mastery of the words in the spelling lessons the student has received so far.
 They can also be an effective practice method.
 Spelling bees are competitions to determine the best speller of a group.
-Prominent spelling bees are even televised, such as the National Spelling Bee in the United States.
+Prominent spelling bees are sometimes even televised, such as the National Spelling Bee in the United States.

-Alteration
+Deliberate Alteration

-Divergent spelling is a popular advertising technique, used to attract attention or to render a trademark "suggestive" rather than "merely descriptive".
+Divergent spelling is a popular advertising technique, used to attract attention or to render a trademark "suggestive" rather than "merely descriptive", or to evade copyright restrictions.
 The pastry chains Dunkin' Donuts and Krispy Kreme, for example, employ non-standard spellings.

 Misspellings

 While some words admit multiple spellings, some spellings are not considered standard.
 These are commonly called "misspellings".
 A misspelled word can be a series of letters that represents no correctly spelled word of the same language at all (such as "leik" for "like") or a correct spelling of another word (such as writing "here" when one means "hear", or "no" when one means "know").
-Misspellings of the latter type are called "atomic typos" and it can easily make their way into printed material because they are not caught by simple computerized spell checkers.
+Misspellings of the latter type are called "atomic typos", and they can easily make their way into printed material because they are not caught by simple computer spell checkers.
+Deliberate misspellings that emphasize the pronunciation of a regional dialect are part of eye dialect (such as writing "'Murica'" instead of "America", or "helluva" instead of "hell of a").

-Misspellings may be due to typing errors (e.g. the transposition error teh for the), lack of knowledge of the normative spelling, or lack of concern over spelling rules at all.
-Whether or not a word is misspelled may depend on context and the orthographic conventions adopted, as is the case with American / British English distinctions.
+Misspellings may be due to accidental typing errors (e.g. the transposition error teh for the), lack of knowledge of the normative spelling, or lack of concern over spelling rules at all.
+Whether or not a word is misspelled may depend on context and the orthographic conventions adopted, as is the case with American/British English distinctions.
 Misspelling can also be a matter of opinion when variant spellings are accepted by some and not by others.
 For example, "miniscule" (for "minuscule") is a misspelling to many, and yet it is listed as an acceptable variant in some dictionaries.

-A well-known Internet scam involves the registration of domain names that are deliberate misspellings of well-known corporate names to mislead or defraud.
+A well-known internet scam involves the registration of domain names that are deliberate misspellings of well-known corporate names to mislead or defraud.
 The practice is commonly known as "typosquatting".